 Can I buy it cheaper elsewhere?

-Something you should always ask yourself, no matter what it is you’re buying.
-Saving money is about being resourceful and shopping savvy.
+This is something you should always ask yourself, no matter what it is you’re buying.
 Never buy something if you can get it at a better price elsewhere.
 It is always worth taking the time to look around at your other options before you commit.
 This is especially true if it is a big or important spend such as insurance, a holiday, or a long running commitment like a phone or car contract.